 Public displays of affection are generally frowned upon and may draw unnecessary and unwanted attention.
 Touching someone’s head (even patting a child on the head) is usually considered insulting.
 Pointing and beckoning with your forefinger is also considered rude in many countries.
 Point with your thumb, and beckon people by waving your hand up and down (as if you were patting a child on the head).

 If you witness a physical altercation, it is best to not get involved.
 Not only could it be a ploy to distract you from your belongings, but you might not have a comprehensive understanding of local laws and customs that may (or may not) protect you or others in the incident.

 You Are Rich Tourist

-No matter how tight your budget and how much of a “traveler” you might be, wherever you go, in the eyes of the locals, you are a rich tourist.
+No matter how tight your budget and how much of a “traveler” you might be, wherever you go, in the eyes of the locals, you are a rich and privileged tourist.
 By their standards, you are.
 Very few people around the world could pack up, get on a plane and fly to the other side of the planet.
 Qualify your ability to do so by stating the sacrifices you made, and are making, to undertake such a trip.